uggoprince/book-catalog-api/README.md

 # book-catalog-api
 ### A catalogue service that provides a list of all catalogued books, add new books, update existing information and remove books.

+It uses the h2 in-memory, so you do not have to worry about database settings and installation.

+Java Version: `1.8`

 ## How to run the service:
-### To run the service on your computer clone the repository.
+To run the service on your computer clone the repository.
 After that, execute the following maven commands on your cmd:

-- mvn install to install dependencies and build project
+- `mvn install` to install dependencies and build project
-- mvn spring-boot:run to run the server
+- `mvn spring-boot:run` to run the server

-It uses the h2 in-memory so you do not have to worry about database settings and installation.

 This can easily be done with IntelliJ IDE.
-Without using the commands.
+Or on your CMD, cd into the directory and run the commands.

-The default port is *3000* already set in the application.properties file.
-So to access the api go to *localhost:3000*
+The default port is `3000` already set in the application.properties file.
+So to access the api go to [localhost:3000/api](localhost:3000/api)

 Available endpoints are: